netskink/ninja_testy/README.md

 Cleaning...
 2 files.
 ```

 The `-t` specification is for using the clean tool.
+Unlike make
+where clean is a target, here it is a tool.

 Furthermore, note how the rule to build a object file from a source file is explictly named?
 That presents a problem.
 If you have multiple source files, it requires multiple rules for each source file.
 The way to avoid that is with the use of variables.